HyD-Inc/learning-computer-programming/python/beginning.rst

 of `Food` starts.
 A definition must start with some keyword, which in this case is `class` and must end with a colon (:).
 And to have attributes defined for this `class`/`Food` we must follow the `rule of indentation`.

+Local scope:

+Everything stated after some definition following the rule of indentation is within local scope of the definition.
+Meaning the stated objects are only accessible to the definition.
+And everything that are within the global scope of the definition can NOT access the stated objects (within the local scope of the definition).

+Global scope:

+Everything stated with less or equal indentation then some definition is within the global scope, meaning the stated objects are accessible to the defined object.

 The rule of indentation
 -----------------------